-Certification Opportunities: Payroll Assistant Certification (must complete Microsoft Applications, Advanced Microsoft Office, Accounting Principles, Advanced Accounting), Microsoft Office Specialist Certification negotiable instruments, partnerships, corporations, and property.
+Certification Opportunities: Payroll Assistant Certification (must complete Microsoft Applications, Advanced Microsoft Office, Accounting Principles, Advanced Accounting), Microsoft Office Specialist Certification

-BUSINESS LAW BIT301 Credit: 0.5 (1 trimester) GATEWAY Grade Level: 10, 11, 12 - Anna Anna Business Law is designed to teach students about bus siness law and its general applications, not only to business situa ations but to personal situations as well.
-Students will be introduce fundamental principles of law in the areas of contracts s, sales,
+Business Law is designed to teach students about business law and its general applications, not only to business situations but to personal situations as well.
+Students will be introduced to the fundamental principles of law in the areas of contracts, sales, negotiable instruments, partnerships, corporations, and property.

-INTRODUCTION TO BUSINESS BIT101
+INTRODUCTION TO BUSINESS

-Credit: 0.5 (1 trimester) GATEWAY

-Grade Level: 9, 10, 11, 12
+Credit: 0.5 (1 trimester) Grade Level: 9, 10, 11, 12 GATEWAY